lgbouma/gyro-interp/docs/source/index.rst

 ``gyrointerp`` packages the model from Bouma, Palumbo & Hillenbrand (2023) into a fast and easy-to-use framework.
 The documentation below will walk you through the most common use-cases.
+For brevity, we'll refer to that paper as BPH23.

-``gyrointerp`` is designed to meet the needs of working astronomers with interests in gyrochronal age measurement, and we encourage community involvement.
-If you find a bug or would like to request a feature, please create an `issue on Github <https://github.com/lgbouma/gyro-interp>`_.
+This package is designed to meet the needs of working astronomers with interests in gyrochronal age measurement, and we encourage community involvement.
+If you find a bug or would like to request a feature, please do create an `issue on Github <https://github.com/lgbouma/gyro-interp>`_.

 .. |br| raw:: html